Frequently Asked Questions

 Regarding Funding Awards

 Why Study Abroad?

 Study Abroad programs provide unparalleled learning opportunities that we believe every student should experience.
 Additionally, college students and graduates with international experience have greater access to lucrative internships and career opportunities in the nation's top think tanks, the foreign service, and international businesses.

-First Trip awards are available for individuals traveling to countries ranked lower than Very High on the United Nations' annual Human Development Index (HDI).
-As the HDI is updated annually, only countries whose human development have been ranked as High, Medium, or Low on the latest HDI are considered eligible destinations.
+Scholarships are available for students traveling to countries ranked lower than Very High on the Human Development Index (HDI).
+We are unable to make exceptions.
+Only countries whose human development have been ranked as High, Medium, or Low on the latest HDI are considered eligible destinations.

 What are the scholarship amounts?

 Currently, First Trip scholarships are awarded up to $1,500.00 and are determined by applicant need, destination, and availability of funds.
 Specialized award amounts vary and are stated on the webpage.
 Applicants are automatically considered for these awards and will be notified if selected.

 There is no essay required for First Trip scholarships.
 We only ask our award recipients to submit a short narrative of their experience once they return to the U.S. which may be used later for scholar spotlights articles, outreach, and promotional purposes.

 There is no GPA requirement for First Trip scholarships.
 According to the U.S. State Department, studying abroad not only expands a student’s world view—it has the potential to advance their career.
 We believe study abroad should be accessible to all students and not solely high academic achievers.